bradonomics/dotfiles/README.md

 ### webniyom-build-demos.sh

-This is a build utility for Jekyll sites.
-To build [WebNiyom](https://webniyom.com/en/) demos this script updates the master branch site.url in _config.yml.
-It then builds the site in a different directory and pushes those changes to the demo server, then dumps the changes to the config file.
+This was a build utility for Jekyll sites.
+It updated the master branch site.url in `_config.yml`.
+It then built the site in a different directory and pushed those changes to the demo server, then dumped the changes to the config file.

+I no longer use this but keep it here for reference.

 ### linux-install.sh